josphat-otieno/Password-Locker/README.md

 * Python3.8

 ## Setup/Installation Requirements
+* Clone [this repository](https://github.com/josphat-otieno/Password-Locker.git)  using the following commamnd  in the terminal: `git clone https://github.com/josphat-otieno/Password-Locker.git`.
+* Note:<em>You will need to git installed in your machine.
+You can install using the following comman: `$ sudo apt-get install git.`</em>
-* Clone [this repository](https://github.com/josphat-otieno/Password-Locker.git) and run the `run.py` file to interact with the application using the following command `$python3.8 run.py`
+* After cloning, navigate to the folder where the repo was cloned and open it with your favorite code editor and run the `run.py` file to interact with the application using the following command `$python3.8 run.py`
 * Run test_password.py to   run the test units using the following command `$python3.8 test_password.py`
 ## Known Bugs